Skip to main content

 • Fast heart rate

-6. Oral leukotriene inhibitors
+7. Prescription leukotriene inhibitors

-Montelukast (Singulair) and zafirlukast (Accolate) are common leukotriene inhibitors.
-They have anti-inflammatory effects and can help expand the airways.
-You can try this if your postnasal drip is due to allergies.
-However, these are not first-choice options for getting rid of postnasal drip.
-These medications are only recommended for postnasal drip if other measures aren’t effective.
+These medications have anti-inflammatory effects and can help expand your airways.
+However, these aren’t first-choice options for getting rid of postnasal drip.
+They’re typically only recommended for postnasal drip if other measures haven’t worked.

 Frequently asked questions

 How long postnasal drip lasts usually depends on the cause and if it’s treated.
-For example, if it’s due to an upper respiratory infection, it will go away once the infection resolves.
+For example, if it’s due to an upper respiratory infection, it’ll go away once the infection resolves.
 If it’s caused by certain foods or medications, it should improve once those triggers are removed.
 If you’re not sure why you have postnasal drip, a healthcare professional can help you figure out the cause and how to stop it.

 The bottom line